vannguyengd/gooddata-ui/docs/ht_create_your_first_visualization.md

 id: ht_create_your_first_visualization
 ---

-This tutorial will guide you through the process of creating your first analytical application from scratch, using GoodData.UI with the Facebook’s `create-react-app` tool.
+This tutorial will guide you through the process of creating your first analytical application from scratch, using GoodData.UI with Facebook’s `create-react-app` tool.

 After you complete this tutorial, you will be able to display various measures and charts from your GoodData project within the context of your React application.

 * Before you start this tutorial, make sure that you have a GoodData account (see [About GoodData.UI](about_gooddataui.md#supported-technologies)).
 * We use `yarn` dependency manager in this tutorial.
 To install it, review its [documentation](https://yarnpkg.com/lang/en/docs/install/).

-**TIP:** Instead of creating the application from scratch, you can use [**UI Developer Toolkit**](ht_create_your_first_visualization_toolkit.md), which will guide you through the process of creating the application step by step in your terminal application.
+**TIP:** Instead of creating the application from scratch, you can use [GoodData `create-gooddata-react-app` and Accelerator Toolkit](ht_create_your_first_visualization_toolkit.md), which will guide you through the process of creating the application step by step.

 ## Step 1.
 Get create-react-app